 One trick I sometimes do is to add both an exact match version and a broad match version of the same keyword to an ad group.
 This allows me to see the performance of the exact match version, which is often better than the broad match version.
 Over time, I will bid up the exact match version if it is getting better results.
 For more on keyword bidding based on performance, see our article Paid Search Bidding Based on ROI.

 It’s also not a good idea to just trust broad matching and not bother creating ads with variations of keywords you know are relevant to your business.
 Broad matching is a good way to catch keywords you don’t expect, but you should include any you do know about in your campaign.
-Doing so will help you understand the performance of each variation, and you can achieve higher quality scores by ensuring that text ads and landing pages are well matched to each keyword.
-See our article To-do List: Building a Keyword List for more on building keyword lists.
+Doing so will help you understand the performance of each variation, and you can achieve higher quality scores by ensuring that text ads and landing pages are well-matched to each keyword.